Pursuant to Legislative Decree 196/03 and Regulation (EU) 2016/679

 - is necessary for entering into, or performance of, a contract between the data subject and a data controller;

-- is authorised by EU or Member State law to which the controller is subject and which also lays down suitable measures to safeguard the subject’s rights and freedoms and legitimate interests;
+- is authorized by EU or Member State law to which the controller is subject and which also lays down suitable measures to safeguard the subject’s rights and freedoms and legitimate interests;

 - is based on the subject’s explicit consent.